 A good resume guarantees you a job

-As the experts say, you should highlight your achievements in the resume attract HR attention.
-And at the interview - to tell in detail about them, to confirm your successes and to show what benefit all this can bring to your potential employer.
+According to career advisers, it's important to highlight your achievements in your resume, in order to attract HR attention.
+During the interview, make sure to mention these achievements in detail, to confirm your successes and show the benefits this can bring to your potential employer.

-You can send the same resume to all companies
+You can send out the same resume to all companies

-You should speak with the employer in one language, using the same vocabulary as he, to emphasize what is important to him.
-All this can be understood if you carefully read the description of the vacancy.
-Thanks to this approach, you can qualitatively distinguish yourself from competitors.
+During the interview, speak with the employer in one language, using the same vocabulary as them, and emphasizing on important points like the qualities they're looking for in an applicant.
+All of these can easily be understood if you carefully read the job description prior to the interview.
+Following this approach, you can effectively distinguish yourself from other competitors.

-Because of the labor market situation, many applicants take at least half a year to find work.
-As a result, their work creates gaps that negatively affect the quality of their resume.
+Because of the current situation in the labor market, a lot of applicants take a break and spend at least half a year before finding work.
+This creates work gaps that could affect the quality of their resume.

-Most likely, what you did would interest the recruiter.
-However, this doesn't mean that you need to write about this in your resume, indicating a specific period when you did not work and were engaged in something else.
+But in some cases, these gaps may actually interest the recruiter.
+You don't necessarily have to write about them in your resume, and indicate specific periods when you didn't work and were engaged in something else.

-Only with a conscious and targeted approach, you'll be able to compile a good resume that will be adapted to the company's requirements, prepare for the interview and perform well.
+With a conscious and targeted approach, you'll be able to come up with a better, well laid-out resume.
+Once you're set, your next goal is to prepare for the interview and ace it.

-The main principle in drawing up a resume is less is more.
-If you have changed a lot of work places, leave only those in the resume that are directly related to the position you're applying for.
-Your resume should only contain the information that the employer needs.
+The rule of thumb in drawing up a resume is, less is more.
+If you've worked for various companies, it's better to include only those that are directly related to the position you're currently applying for.
+In short, your resume should only contain relevant information that the employer needs or may find interesting.